FionaMacNeill/portfolio/content/authors/fiona/_index.md

 superuser: true

 # Role/position/tagline
-role: UX Researcher and LX Practitioner
+role: UX and Learning Experience (LX)

 # Short bio (displayed in user profile at end of posts)
 bio: Passionate about creating inclusive and accessible experiences, tools, and services for learning and doing.